MingyuYang-Yale/BENG469/SP25/Lab3-scRNAseq-CellCommunication/README.md

 Click **Clusters** -> **shell access**
 <p><img width="800" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/SP21/Assignment1/ood-ssh-login-2025.png" alt="foo bar" title="train &amp; tracks" /></p>

-Start an interactive job using the ```salloc```, This ensures you are running commands on a compute node rather than the login node.
+Start an interactive job using the ```salloc```, this ensures you are running commands on a compute node rather than the login node.
 ```
 salloc
 ```